 A baby’s skull isn’t “ossified” completely; it hasn’t yet turned into rigid bone.
 This can make diagnosing skull fractures extremely difficult, especially when doctors only use an X-ray to investigate the extent of birth trauma.
 With soft, flexible bones, many infants will suffer incomplete fractures, but these breaks can be harder for physicians to notice.

-Types Of Skull Fracture
+Types Of Skull Fractures

 On its own, the diagnosis of a skull fracture isn’t particularly descriptive, since bones can break in many different ways.
 Doctors define four basic types of skull fracture, some of which are far common in babies due to the unique nature of an infant’s skull:

 - Diastatic fractures lie across the line of a skull suture, pushing the bony plates apart.
 Infant skulls are most vulnerable to this kind of fracture, since the skulls in most adults have already fused together.
 In young infants, unrecognized diastatic fractures can soon become “growing” skull fractures, in which the fracture continues to enlarge after initial trauma.
 Usually accompanied by tearing in the brain membranes, a growing skull fracture can even lead to herniation, when portions of the brain or internal membranes begin to bulge through the opening.

 - Depressed (or “ping-pong”) fractures occur when the break forces the skull downward, like an indentation.
 These injuries can be very serious, since the skull can actually apply pressure to the brain, requiring surgical intervention.

 - Linear fractures occur when the bone splits, but doesn’t move out of position.
 Linear fractures tend to heal of their own accord with proper medical supervision.
 The key to a linear fracture, however, is in its name.
 These fractures occur in a line.